Butterfly Host Plants

 (Artemisia stellariana 'Silver Brocade')

 Looks very similar to annual dusty miller!
 Grows 10"-15" high and requires well drained soil.
 Deer resistant and drought tolerant.
-Needs good drainage to survive the winter.
+Very cold-hardy but needs good drainage to survive the winter.

 Utilized as a host plant by American Lady butterflies.